-- Connectivity: There is a need for seamless mobility and the need to connect with other modes of transportation and transit service outside the County to access vital life sustaining services. - Service Quality: There is a need for performance measures and standards for assessing transit performance and level of service. - Service Design: There is a need for an assessment of the type of transit services that would be in place in various areas of the County to ensure equitable, efficient and effective transit service utilizing one countywide transit system.
-Challenges include establishing the appropriate mix and amount of services to address the unmet needs of youth, seniors, low-income households, people with disabilities, as well as choice riders. - Service Expansion: There is a need to establish transit service throughout the County centered on the perimeters of activity centers in urban and rural areas and within a portion of the Benton Harbor-St. Joseph urbanized area where it does not currently exist. - Transit Investments: There is also a need to develop policy framework and performance based methodology for prioritizing transit investment in the county so the countywide service planning effort will be part of an on-going cycle of continuous improvement.
+- Connectivity: There is a need for seamless mobility and the need to connect with other modes of transportation and transit service within and outside of the County to access vital life sustaining services. - Service Quality: There is a need for performance measures and standards for assessing transit performance and level of service. - Service Design: There is a need for an equitable, efficient and effective countywide transit service.
+Challenges include establishing the appropriate mix and amount of services to address the unmet needs of youth, seniors, low-income households, people with disabilities, as well as choice riders. - Service Expansion: There is a need for transit service throughout the County centered on the parameters of activity centers in urban and rural areas and within a portion of the Benton Harbor-St. Joseph urbanized area where it does not currently exist. - Transit Investments: There is also a need to develop and implement a policy framework and performance based methodology for prioritizing transit investment in the county so the countywide service planning effort will be part of an on-going cycle of continuous improvement.